-This is a site I have put together with the help of a friend that shows a list of Oxford coffee shops that may be suitable for studying every now and then in.
+This was a site I have put together with the help of a friend that shows a list of Oxford coffee shops that may be suitable for studying every now and then in.
 I really wanted such a website so I can keep track of different places and their advantages and disadvantages.

 He also wanted a page for his clients to be able to leave feedback for him.
 We added a form, with various checks, that stored the feedback by case number for future reference, and also emailed a copy to Niraj.